Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 Board and the details such as, terms of reference, meetings and attendance of each of these Committees are

-provided in the Corporate Governance Report, which forms part of this Annual Report.
+provided in the Corporate Governance Report, which forms part of the Annual Report.

 a) Audit Committee

-In accordance with the provisions of Section 177 of the Companies Act, 2013 and Regulation 19 of the SEBI
+In accordance with the provisions of Section 177 of the Companies Act, 2013 and Regulation 19 of SEBI LODR

-LODR Regulations, 2015, the Company has established Audit Committee and the chairperson of the audit
+Regulations, the Company has established Audit Committee and the Chairperson of the audit committee is an

 All the recommendations made by the Audit Committee in its meeting held during the year were accepted by